-All Shifts: 1 Nurse and 1 CNA should respond from each non-fire unit.
-Designated Nurse and CNA will be assigned as Unit responders at the beginning of each and every shift on a daily basis.
+All Shifts: 2 CNAs should respond from each non-fire unit.
+Designated CNA's will be assigned as Unit responders at the beginning of each shift on a daily basis.

 F. (11 p.m. - 7 a.m.)
 Nursing Supervisor and Predetermined Designee: